wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/built-in-functions/dapp-to-dapp.md

 :bulb: To ensure executing callable functions and applying their actions in the right order, initialize a [strict variable](/en/ride/v5/variables/) by the return value of an `invoke` function.

-The invocation can contain payments that will be transferred from the balance of the invoking dApp to the balance of the invoked dApp.
+The invocation can contain payments that will be transferred from the balance of the parent dApp to the balance of the invoked dApp.
 Payments are forbidden if the dApp invokes itself.

-If a payment token is a smart asset, the asset script verifies the `invoke` as if it were [InvokeScriptTransaction](/en/ride/v5/structures/transaction-structures/burn-transaction) with the following fields:
+If a payment token is a smart asset, the asset script verifies the `invoke` as if it was [InvokeScriptTransaction](/en/ride/v5/structures/transaction-structures/burn-transaction) with the following fields:
 * `dApp`, `payments`, `function`, `args` indicated in the `invoke` function;
 * `sender`, `senderPublicKey` of the dApp that performs the invocation;
 * `id`, `timestamp`, `fee`, `feeAssetId` indicated in the original Invoke Script transaction;